ranshul/ranshul.github.io/_posts/2014-02-17-wave-particle.md

 [^6]: It would be very remiss of me if I didn't mention that the phrases "have meaning" and "can be measured" are quite misleading when ascribed to the 4 properties mentioned.

-[^spoiler]: Quantum Field Theory says that everything is a field - waves and particles are special states obtained by disturbing it.
+[^spoiler]: Quantum Field Theory says that everything is a field - particles are special excited states of the quantum field which is a localized wave.

 *[QM]: Quantum Mechanics
+*[QED]: Quantum Electrodynamics